Doctor of Naturopathic Medicine – Illinois campus

-At the National University Whole Health Center, you'll learn first-hand how to practice under clinical supervision.
-You'll have access to professionals from other specialties, as well as our diagnostic imaging and MRI Center.
+At the National University Whole Health Center, you’ll learn first-hand how to practice under clinical supervision.
+You’ll have access to professionals from other specialties, as well as our Diagnostic imaging Center.

-Your clinical experience can be completed at our on-campus Whole Health Center in Lombard, and includes a three-week rotation in our Salvation Army clinic helping the medically underserved.
+Your clinical experience can be completed at our on-campus Whole Health Center in Lombard and includes a one-trimester internship in our Salvation Army clinic helping the medically underserved.
 Additionally, National University is committed to developing new internship opportunities in various states and locations that will provide students with exposure to a diverse patient population.